boudinfl/boudinfl.github.io/_pages/05_service.md

 # Area Chairing
 {: .underline}

+* The 62nd Annual Meeting of the Association for Computational Linguistics ([ACL 2024][acl-2024])
 * 2024 Conference on Empirical Methods in Natural Language Processing ([EMNLP 2024][emnlp-2024])
+* 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics ([NAACL 2024](https://2024.naacl.org/))
 * 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation ([LREC-COLING 2024][lrec-coling-2024])
 * 2023 Conference on Empirical Methods in Natural Language Processing ([EMNLP 2023][emnlp-2023])
+* 60th Annual Meeting of the Association for Computational Linguistics ([ACL 2022](https://2022.aclweb.org/))
 * 2022 Conference on Empirical Methods in Natural Language Processing ([EMNLP 2022](https://2022.emnlp.org/))
+* 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics ([NAACL 2022](https://2022.naacl.org/))
 * The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing ([ACL-IJCNLP 2021][acl-ijcnlp-2021]), Summarization track.

 # ACL Rolling Review